Miss World 2009

-Miss World 2009, the 59th edition of the Miss World pageant, was held on 12 December 2009 at the Gallagher Convention Centre in Johannesburg, South Africa.
-112 contestants from all over the world competed for the crown, marking the biggest turnout in the pageant's history.
-Ksenia Sukhinova of Russia crowned her successor Kaiane Aldorino of Gibraltar at the end of event.
+Miss World 2009 was the 59th edition of the Miss World pageant, held at the Gallagher Convention Centre in Johannesburg, South Africa, on 12 December 2009.

+Ksenia Sukhinova of Russia crowned Kaiane Aldorino of Gibraltar as her successor at the end of event.
 It is the first time that someone from Gibraltar won Miss World.

-In the past, people from mainland Britain have won.
+Background

+Selection of participants

+Contestants from 112 countries and territories were selected to compete in the pageant.
+Six of them are runners-up after the withdrawal of the original contestant in their respective countries and territories.